athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Blue Viper (Level 20).md

     desc: "  When Blue Viper successfully Strikes an off-guard creature with a poisoned weapon or exposes an off-guard creature to an inhaled poison, the creature takes a -2 circumstance penalty to its initial save against that poison."

   - name: "Plum Rain Deluge"
     desc: "`pf2:3` (certain-kill) **Frequency** once per round\n* * *\n\n**Effect** Blue Viper accelerates the flow of time so his poisons run their course faster.
-He Interacts to draw a contact poison and throws it in the air, where it showers down in a 20-foot burst within 60 feet.
+He Interacts to draw a contact poison and throws it in the air, where it showers down in a @Template[burst|distance:20] within 60 feet.
 All creatures in the burst are automatically exposed to the poison, bypassing any onset time, and each creature must attempt a saving throw against that poison.
 If a creature fails, the duration of any beneficial spells or effects affecting the creature are reduced by 3 rounds (or by 6 rounds on a critical failure)."

   - name: "Poison Spray"
-    desc: "`pf2:1`  **Requirements** Blue Viper is holding a contact or injury poison.\n* * *\n\n**Effect** Blue Viper swigs the poison and sprays it out of his mouth, affecting a 15-foot cone.
+    desc: "`pf2:1`  **Requirements** Blue Viper is holding a contact or injury poison.\n* * *\n\n**Effect** Blue Viper swigs the poison and sprays it out of his mouth, affecting a @Template[cone|distance:15].
 Blue Viper isn't exposed to the poison.
 All creatures in the cone are immediately exposed to the poison and each creature must attempt a Fortitude save against the poison."

   - name: "Potent Poisoner"
     desc: "  Blue Viper's infused poisons have a DC of 47."